nativemindnet/Braindler/README.md

 - 🌐 **Web-Based Search:** Utilize web-based resources to gather information and identify solutions.
 - 👥 **Multi-User Mode:** Support multi-user mode for group collaboration and management.
 Users can assign tasks, communicate with each other, and monitor progress together.
-- 💬 **Communicate with Individuals and Groups:** Seamlessly engage with people and organizations
+- 💬 **Communicate with Individuals and Groups:** Seamlessly engage with people and organizations free interaction and makes the AI assistant more versatile and convenient to use.
-- 🔌 **Customizable Plugin System:** Create and integrate your own plugins to expand RoboGPT's capabilities and tailor its functionality to your specific needs.
+- 🤖 **Supported Models:**
+  - Supports API for GPT3 and GPT4
+  - Support local-based (CPU or GPU): TrueGPT (with RoboScript support), ALPACA, DOLLY, VICUNA, STABLELM
 - 🔊 **Text-to-Speech:** Extend RoboGPT's capabilities with text-to-speech functionality for voice output, providing a more immersive user experience.
 - 🎤 **Speech-to-Text:** Integrate speech recognition technology to allow users to communicate with RoboGPT using their voice.
-This feature enables hands-free interaction and makes the AI assistant more versatile and convenient to use.
+This feature enables hands-

-## 🧠 Usage of Different Models
-- Supports API for GPT3 and GPT4
-- Support local-based (CPU or GPU): TrueGPT (with RoboScript support), ALPACA, DOLLY, VICUNA, STABLELM
+- 🔌 **Customizable Plugin System:** Create and integrate your own plugins to expand RoboGPT's capabilities and tailor its functionality to your specific needs.

-## Cognitive Mechanisms of RoboGPT
+## 🧠 Cognitive Mechanisms of RoboGPT

 ### Memory and Adaptability
 - 💾 **Efficient Memory Management:** Handles short-term and long-term memory effectively.